I came across this great quote by Henry David Thoreau from a letter he wrote to a friend back in 1854 and thought it was worth sharing:

-There are only a few days a years when we are all encouraged to step back and reflect on our life and its many blessings.
+There are only a few days a year when we are all encouraged to step back and reflect on our life and its many blessings.
 I find this time of year to be especially important for this very reason.
-Of course it’s easy to get caught up in the commercialism and challenging logistics of the holidays, but I encourage you to avoid this temptation.
+Of course, it’s easy to get caught up in the commercialism and challenging logistics of the holidays, but I encourage you to avoid this temptation.

 - Thanksgiving Challenge (anexerciseindiscipline.com)